 The aNewsSpring powerful in built LCMS (Learning content management function) allows for the use of individual learning assets across multiple courses and of course their withdrawal and updating.

 The content creation allows for building materials and testing materials for differing sizes of screens, and it has some neat tricks to ensure learners remain engaged…memo trainer is neat little tool that provides reminder quizzes to mobile devices to re-inforce learning, based on a sophisticated settable adaptive learning algorithm.

 In addition we would highlight up LMS solutions more focused towards knowledge management

 Kokm is a relatively new player in the LMS market and it offers an original take on the genre.
 Rather than being only a classic Learning Management System, the Kokm package includes an intranet, an extranet, a resource library and an LMS.
 There is a lot of interesting technology and experience behind this platform.

 This means that Kokm provides a holistic solution for the healthcare organisation that wants to procure, update, or replace its intranet, extranet and resource library.
 However, this could also pose a challenge if an organisation is happy with its current non-LMS systems.

 Kokm also offers an interesting take on scalability.
 One of Kokm’s strengths is that it benefits from learners contributing to the system with their learning experiences, pictures, videos and other multimedia resources.
 If you think the learners in your organisation will contribute to and share their learning, then Kokm offers a really interesting opportunity.

-The final vendor to note is Tribal in our review of the market,
+The final vendor to note is Tribal in our review of the market:

-Tribal have considerable expertise in LMS, though we have not reviewed this product we are aware of their considerable skills in bespoke platform development and information systems.
+Tribal Group have considerable expertise in LMS, though we have not reviewed this product we are aware of their considerable skills in bespoke platform development and information systems.

 Can We Help You?